For the last ten years, the term “digital inclusion” has become increasingly prominent in the discussions among major technology groups.

 Orange is helping to reduce these inequalities so that everyone can make the most of the digital world.
 That’s why we’re continuing to develop our networks as the foundation of all digital uses.

-First of all, the Group is committed to increasing coverage even in rural areas, notably through developing high speed broadband through the deployment of fibre.
+The Group is committed to increasing coverage even in rural areas, notably through developing high speed broadband through the deployment of fibre.

 One in two households will be able to connect to FTTH by the end of 2019 in France.
 And the ambition is to reach 20 million households by the end of 2021.
 This ambition extends to Spain, Poland, Slovakia, Jordan and Côte d’Ivoire.